evuraan/MythicalMythTV/maestro/README.md

 It is essential that the Roku device is able to connect to your `maestroBaseURL`.

-Ensure that you supply the same value to `maestro` using the `-maestroBaseURL` argument.

 You will get prompted for input if this value is not set before:

 ![image](https://github.com/evuraan/MythicalMythTV/assets/39205936/21e6f706-2a23-4b1b-bf32-c2a9599830c9)